utahnu/obs_dev/hist221/06 The New Deal and the 1930s.md

 ==The end of the first 100 days==

-- [ ] Review slides for missing information in this header
+- [x] Review slides for missing information in this header ✅ 2023-03-21

 ---